HAS-Tools-Fall2021/homework-XUEYANZZZ/Forecast_Submissions/Zhang_HW2.md

 Because the 7-day averaged steramflow during last week is around 150 cfs, I guessed flow during next week and two weeks later would be 130 and 100 cfs, respectively.

+## Grade:
+3/3 - Great job!
+I like your markdown formatting.